wamae-ndiritu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 [2. strncpy](./2-strncpy.c) - In this task, we are creating a function that uses the `strncpy()` function in C. The function copies a string to another string.
 It takes two pointers pointing to destination and src string as parameters as well as an integer n.
 The `dest` is the points to the string where content will be copied to whereas `src` points to the string where content will be copied from.
 The integer `n` specifies the max number of characters from `src` will be copied.

+[3. strcmp](./3-strcmp.c) - The `strcmp()` function in C compares two strings pointed to by pointers passed as parameters.
+The functions return an integer less than 0, if the first string is less than second string, else if the first string is greater than second string, it returns a value greater than 0, and if the two strings are equal it returns 0.
+So in this, task we are making use of this function in another function.